andrew/ultimate-awesome/README.md

 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of nice optimizations!.
+- [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
+Cyber Security is crucial in our increasingly connected world.
+This Skill Tree presents a comprehensive learning path for aspiring security professionals.
+Starting from the basics, it guides you t.
 - [awesome-summarization-llm](https://github.com/lemonnn7/awesome-summarization-llm) - A collection of AWESOME things about LLMs based Summarize Method.
 - [awesome-deepseek](https://github.com/leohuangbest/awesome-deepseek) - A curated list of DeepSeek resources, including cutting-edge AI models, developer tools, research papers, and community projects.
 - [awesome-self-supervised-learning](https://github.com/lightly-ai/awesome-self-supervised-learning) - Curated List of papers on Self-Supervised Representation Learning.